paramrathour/blog/pages/_posts/2026-05-17-coding-theory.md

 If you have read all of my ramble, I genuinely thank you.
 Apologies for the abysmal grammar and poor writing.
 I wasn't able to work on it as much as I wanted to.
 Still, I will get back and tidy this up (once the event finishes).
 And with that I finally take leave ✌️

 ## References
-[^code]: This beautiful problem from the the book [Code: The Hidden Language of Computer Hardware and Software](https://www.codehiddenlanguage.com/) by [Charles Petzold](https://www.charlespetzold.com/) inspired me to build ideas on top of it to create this blog post with my own narrative.
+[^code]: This beautiful problem from the the book [Code: The Hidden Language of Computer Hardware and Software](https://www.codehiddenlanguage.com/) by [Charles Petzold](https://www.charlespetzold.com/) inspired me to build ideas on top of it and create this blog post with my own narrative.
 [^reducible]: [Huffman Codes: An Information Theory Perspective]({{ site.url_prefixes.youtube.video }}/B3y0RsVCyrw) by [Reducible](https://www.youtube.com/@Reducible)
 [^glitch]: Glitch text generated using [Glitch Text Generator](https://coddy.tech/tools/glitch-text-generator) -- [Coddy](https://coddy.tech/)
 [^utf8]: [Character Encodings and UTF-8]({{ site.url_prefixes.youtube.video }}/MijmeoH9LT4) by [Computerphile](https://www.youtube.com/@Computerphile)